Yato0226/MC-bot/README.md

 -   **AI Chat (Ollama):** Responds to chat messages containing "bloop" using the configured Ollama LLM (Gemma 3:270m).
 -   **Auto-Reconnect:** Automatically reconnects to the server if the connection is lost.
+-   **Auto-Eat:** Automatically eats when hunger is low.
+-   **Auto-Defend:** Automatically retaliates against any entity that damages the bot.
+-   **Auto-Sleep:** Automatically finds and uses a bed to sleep through the night, prioritizing beds in inventory.
 -   **Player Following:** Follows specified players using `mineflayer-pathfinder`.
 -   **Advanced Hunting:** Hunts players or mobs using melee (`mineflayer-pvp`) or ranged attacks (`minecrafthawkeye`) if a bow is available.
 -   **Resource Collection:** Chops trees using `mineflayer-collectblock`.